1984 NFL draft

-The 1984 NFL Draft was the procedure by which National Football League teams selected amateur college football players.
+The 1984 NFL draft was the procedure by which National Football League teams selected amateur college football players.
 It is officially known as the NFL Annual Player Selection Meeting.
 The draft was held May 1–2, 1984, at the Omni Park Central Hotel in New York City, New York.
 No teams elected to claim any players in the regular supplemental draft that year.
-The NFL did have a special supplemental draft for college seniors who had already signed with the USFL or CFL on June 5, 1984.
+However, the NFL did have a special supplemental draft for college seniors who had already signed with the USFL or CFL on June 5, 1984.

-The 1984 draft was the first in ten years in which a quarterback was not selected in the first round; the first quarterback selected in 1984 was Boomer Esiason, who was selected by the Cincinnati Bengals in the second round, with the 38th overall pick.
-The New England Patriots instead used the first overall pick of the draft to select a wide receiver, Irving Fryar.
+The 1984 draft was the first in ten years in which a quarterback was not selected in the first round; the first quarterback selected in 1984 was Boomer Esiason, who was selected by the Cincinnati Bengals in the second round with the 38th overall pick.
+The New England Patriots used the first overall pick of the draft to select wide receiver Irving Fryar.